Our houses already use electricity to carry signals besides just power.

 Formulas:

-Transmitter circuit for the 555 IC astable circuit with the following component values:
+Transmitter circuit for the 555 IC astable circuit are calculated below::

 We can calculate the following: